 Complete question (1).
 A summary of cases would typically include the parties, claims, and current status.

 Complete question (2).
+Note that in the context of state and local fair housing and civil rights laws and ordinances, program participants may also discuss additional protected classes covered under those laws and ordinances.

 For question (3), list the agencies and organizations that provide fair housing information in the jurisdiction and region.
 Include a description of their capacity and resources available to them.